-Providers should always bill the plan directly, and ask you only for your share of the cost.
+Network providers should always bill the plan directly, and ask you only for your share of the cost.
 But sometimes they make mistakes, and ask you to pay more than your share.

-- You only have to pay your cost-sharing amount when you get covered services.
-We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges. - Whenever you get a bill from a provider that you think is more than you should pay, send us the bill.
-We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan.
+• You only have to pay your cost-sharing amount defined in your Riders when you get services covered by our plan.
+We do not allow providers to add additional separate

+- Whenever you get a bill from a network provider that you think is more than you should pay, send us the bill.
+We will contact the provider directly and resolve the billing problem. - If you have already paid a bill to a network provider, but you feel that you paid too much, send us the bill along with documentation of any payment you have made and ask us to pay you back the difference between the amount you paid and the amount you owed under the plan.

-2. If you are retroactively enrolled in our plan
+3. If you are retroactively enrolled in our plan

 Sometimes a person's enrollment in the plan is retroactive.
-(This means that the first day of their enrollment has already passed.)
+(This means that the first day of their enrollment has already passed.
+The enrollment date may even have occurred last year.)